gvisoc/gvisoc.github.io/_posts/2019-01-03-I left Twitter for a month.markdown

 At this point I have to say that it was difficult to not click any tweet link in my Whatsapp and Telegram groups, but in a couple of days many of my friends supported my mission and refrained to share (so many) tweets.

-At the beginning it was very hard, as I was craving twitter automatically, all the time.
+At the beginning it was very hard, as I was craving Twitter automatically, all the time.
 I was pulling the phone from the pocket or table all the time.
 But soon, it begun to go away.
-The first day I counted more than 40 attempts of opening twitter by zombily picking up the phone.
+The first day I counted more than 40 attempts of opening Twitter by zombily picking up the phone.
 Next day, was about 13, third day was less than 5.
 Still, the impulse was there.
-As soon as I begun to find other things to do with those little whiles, as checking the news in other apps, visiting my favourite subreddits or just getting a coffee with my teammates, i begun to effectively uninstall that habit from my mind.
+As soon as I begun to find other things to do with those little whiles, as checking the news in other apps, visiting my favourite subreddits or just getting a coffee with my teammates, I begun to effectively uninstall that habit from my mind.

 The last week of the month was specially difficult as I was so keen to get back to Twitter.
 But it was the right way: I was feeling that I could beat the purpose of that detox, and the last week was not necessary.
 Still, I stood against that and I made the whole month.

-After all that, I got back to twitter and I'm proud to say that my return is going quite well: my twitter time is much more intentional and I often only open twitter when I have something to tweet, not just to scroll down while daydreaming.
+After all that, I got back to twitter and I'm proud to say that my return is going quite well: my Iwitter time is much more *intentional* and I often only open twitter when I have something to tweet, not just to scroll down while daydreaming.

 If you feel that any social media gets too much attention from you, considering an unplugged month.
 It works.